Pedal Power Peru Adventure

 Day 6: Explore the Inca Citadel of Machu Picchu

 We’ll spend today exploring the words-fail-me glory that is Machu Picchu – one of the new Seven Wonders of the World.
-We’ll have a guided tour (a good one, with no numbers on sticks, we promise), plus plenty of time to explore on our own or climb for breathtaking views up one or more stunning nearby peaks: Huayna Picchu, Putucusi or Machu Picchu mountain itself.
+We’ll have a guided tour (a good one, with no numbers on sticks, we promise), plus time to explore on our own or climb for breathtaking views up one or more stunning nearby peaks: Huayna Picchu, Putucusi or Machu Picchu mountain itself.
 Later we’ll return by scenic train back to Cusco.
 (B/L)

 Day 7: Farewell: Departure day

 We’ll help you with any last minute shopping and get you to the airport.
 Thanks for spending this time with us – hasta pronto!
 (B)

 This trip is designed and run by our good friend Katy Shorthouse, a Lonely Planet guidebook author and a veteran adventure travel specialist.